 A background in an aviation training environment.

-2/ To understand in Details the European Aircraft Maintenance Engineers EASA Part 66 License System.
+2/ To understand in Detail the European Aircraft Maintenance Engineers EASA Part 66 License System.

-3/ To understand the relationship between Part 66 License and Organization Approval processes where the licence may be used to certify directly.
+3/ To understand the relationship between Part 66 License and Organization Approval processes where the license may be used to certify directly.

-4/ To understand best practice which may be employed in managing the Part 66 process.
+4/ To understand best practices that may be employed in managing the Part 66 process.

-What do People Say about Sofema Aviation Services’ Trainings?
+What do People Say about Sofema Aviation Services’ Training?

-“The instructor has a great diction and spoke clearly.”
+“The instructor has great diction and spoke clearly.”

 “The course is very informative and could lead to huge benefits.”